Huegoxaga/notes/python/README.md

 - Flag is a condition for the loops which can be tested and modified in the loop.
 - Sentinel value is a value in the loop condition, it is used to determine the exit of a loop.
 - break statement in the loop can stop looping immediately.
+  - For nested loop, the inner break only break the inner loop
 - continue statement restart the loop from the top.

 ## List